 Dorothy Hodgkin's income was more secure than her husband's, and the two agreed that she shouldn't halt her research to raise a family.
 Her employer was as accommodating as her husband.
 Decades before the practice became customary, Somerville offered her paid maternity leave, and helpful in-laws pitched in with childcare.
-Hodgkin's life became characterized by motherhood, discoveries and eventual accolades.
+Hodgkin's life was now characterized by motherhood, discoveries and, eventually, accolades.

 Hodgkin studied what are known as biologically interesting molecules.
 Under Bernal, she examined sterols (as in cholesterols), and continued studying them after leaving Cambridge for Oxford.
 In the early 1940s, she discerned the structure of penicillin, an achievement that facilitated chemical synthesis of the antibiotic.
 Improved computing facilities after World War II enabled her to tackle Vitamin B12.
 B12 was especially tricky because it had four times as many atoms as penicillin and a strange ring structure at its core that the vitamin's chemistry did not predict.
 The vitamin consumed her time from 1948 to 1956.
 (Praise for the chemical analysis of B12 was initially given to Alexander Todd of the University of Cambridge, and he presented the first lecture at a 1955 Chemical Society meeting.
 Hodgkin spoke up at the meeting about her own team's accomplishments.)
 And 34 years after her first X-ray picture of it, insulin finally yielded its structure to Hodgkin, in 1969.

 Besides the Nobel Prize, Hodgkin was named a fellow of the Royal Society in 1947 — a feat, Bernal joked, that would be harder to achieve than the Nobel.
-The next year, she was admitted to the Order of Merit, becoming the first woman since Florence Nightingale to win the honor.
+The year after she won the Nobel, she was admitted to the Order of Merit, becoming the first woman since Florence Nightingale to win the honor.
 In 1987, she won the Lenin Peace Prize, though not for her scientific work.